Kris-0605/fernet-files/README.md

 #### property int `fernet_files.FernetFile._chunk_pointer`

-Stores which chunk we're currently working on.
+Stores the Fernet file's current chunk number.
 The getter returns `self.__chunk_pointer`.
-The setter modifies this value, but before it switching chunks it checks if the current chunk has been modified and writes it if it has.
+The setter modifies this value.
+Before it switching chunks it checks if the current chunk has been modified and writes it if it has.
 After switching chunks, we read the new chunk into memory.

 #### int `fernet_files.FernetFile.__chunk_pointer`